 Do Whiplash Claim Ages Matter?

-A victim needs to be 18 and legally an adult before they can submit a compensation claim for whiplash injuries.
-If the victim was under 18 at the time of the accident, then a parent or guardian can raise a claim on their behalf.
+A victim needs to be 18 and legally an adult before they can claim for whiplash injuries.
+If the victim was under 18 at the time of the accident, then a parent or guardian can claim on their behalf.

 How is Whiplash Caused?

-Whiplash is caused the same way in both children and adults, occurring when the head and neck are violently thrown forwards and backwards as the result of an impact.
+The cause of whiplash is the same in both children and adults.
+It occurs when the head and neck are violently thrown forwards and backwards from an impact.
 The condition’s name comes from its similarity to whip-crack in that it is a sharp and sudden movement, such as the force from a car hitting yours from behind in a road traffic accident, a sporting accident, a fall, or another type of trauma.

 Although it happens quickly, whiplash can take months – if not a year or more – to heal.
 The majority of whiplash cases only last for a few months, but some injuries require more intensive treatment and medication before they go.